About the Journal

 Peer Review Process

-There is a preliminary review of the manuscript by the editor Polit Journal: Scientific Journal for Politics.
+There is a preliminary review of the manuscript by the editor Polit Journal.
 The editor will decide whether the manuscript in accordance with the scope and focus and proper to give to the reviewer.
 Sometimes, editors may recommend revision before submitting for review.
 This initial review of activities usually takes a week.